-- Securities and money market instruments listed on an exchange are valued at the most recent available price paid. - b) Securities and money market instruments not listed on an exchange but traded on another organized securities market are valued at a price no lower than the bid price and no higher than the ask price at the time of the valuation, and which the Management Company considers to be an appropriate market price. - c) In the event that such prices are not in line with market conditions, or for securities and money market instruments other than those covered in (a) and (b) above for which there are no fixed prices, these securities and money market instruments, as well as all other assets, will be valued at the current market value as determined in good faith by the Management Company, following generally accepted valuation principles verifiable by auditors. - d) The liquid assets are valued at their nominal value plus interest. - e) Time deposits may be valued at their yield value if a contract exists between the Management Company and the Depositary stipulating that these time deposits can be withdrawn at any time and that their yield value is equal to the realized value. - f) All assets denominated in a currency other than that of the fund are converted into the fund currency at the latest mean rate of exchange. - g) The prices of the derivatives employed by the fund will be set in the usual manner, which is verifiable by the auditor and subject to systematic examination.
-The criteria that have been specified for pricing the derivatives shall remain in effect for the term of each individual derivative - h) Credit default swaps are valued according to standard market practice at the current value of future cash flows, where the cash flows are adjusted to take into account the risk of default.
+- a) Securities and money market instruments listed on an exchange are valued at the most recent available price paid. - b) Securities and money market instruments not listed on an exchange but traded on another organized securities market are valued at a price no lower than the bid price and no higher than the ask price at the time of the valuation, and which the Management Company considers to be an appropriate market price. - c) In the event that such prices are not in line with market conditions, or for securities and money market instruments other than those covered in (a) and (b) above for which there are no fixed prices, these securities and money market instruments, as well as all other assets, will be valued at the current market value as determined in good faith by the Management Company, following generally accepted valuation principles verifiable by auditors. - d) The liquid assets are valued at their nominal value plus interest. - e) Time deposits may be valued at their yield value if a contract exists between the Management Company and the Depositary stipulating that these time deposits can be withdrawn at any time and that their yield value is equal to the realized value. - All assets denominated in a currency other than that of the fund are converted into the fund currency at the most recent mean rate of exchange.

+- g) The prices of the derivatives employed by the fund will be set in the usual manner, which is verifiable by the auditor and subject to systematic examination.
+The criteria that have been specified for pricing the derivatives shall remain in effect for the term of each individual derivative. - h) Credit default swaps are valued according to standard market conventions at the current value of future cash flows, where the cash flows are adjusted to take into account the risk of default.
 Interest rate swaps are valued at their market value, which is determined based on the yield curve for each swap.
-Other swaps are valued at an appropriate market value,

-- determined in good faith in accordance with recognized valuation methods that have been specified by the Management Company and approved by the fund's auditor. - The target fund shares/units contained in the fund are valued at the most recent available redemption price that has been determined. - 2.
-An income adjustment account is maintained for the fund. - 3.
-The Management Company has adopted within its governance framework appropriate policies and procedures to ensure integrity of the valuation process and to determine the fair value of the assets under management.
+Other swaps are valued at an appropriate market value, determined in good faith in accordance with recognized valuation methods that have been specified by the Management Company and approved by the fund's auditor. - The target fund shares/units contained in the fund are valued at the most recent available redemption price that has been determined.

+2. An income adjustment account is maintained for the fund.